-- 1. Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials including electronic cigarettes, e-cigarettes, or any type of "vaping" device or charger. - 2.
-Using, possessing, distributing, purchasing, or selling alcoholic beverages.
-Students who are under the influence of an alcoholic beverage are not permitted to attend school or school functions and are treated as though they had alcohol in their possession. - 3.
-Using, possessing, distributing, purchasing, or selling: - a.
-Any illegal drug, controlled substance, or cannabis (including marijuana, hashish or THC vaping juice). - b.
-Any anabolic steroid or performance-enhancing substance not administered under a physician's care and supervision. - c.
-Any prescription drug when not prescribed for the student by a licensed health care provider or when not used in the manner prescribed. - d.
-Any inhalant, regardless of whether it contains an illegal drug or controlled substance: (a) that a student believes is, or represents to be capable of, causing intoxication, hallucination, excitement, or dulling of the brain or nervous system; or

-- (b) about which the student engaged in behavior that would lead a reasonable person to believe that the student intended the inhalant to cause intoxication, hallucination, excitement, or dulling of the brain or nervous system. - e.
-"Look-alike" or counterfeit drugs, including a substance not containing an illegal drug or controlled substance, but one: (a) that a student believes to be, or represents to be, an illegal drug or controlled substance; or (b) about which a student engaged in behavior that would lead a reasonable person to believe that the student expressly or impliedly represented to be an illegal drug or controlled substance. - f.
-Drug paraphernalia, including devices that are or can be used to: (a) ingest, inhale, or inject cannabis or controlled substances into the body; and (b) grow, process, store, or conceal cannabis or controlled substances. - g.
-Any performance-enhancing substance on the Illinois High School Association's most current banned substance list unless administered in accordance with a physician or licensed practitioner prescription. - h.
-Any substance inhaled, injected, smoked, consumed or otherwise ingested or absorbed with the intention of causing a physiological or psychological change in the body, including without limitation, pure caffeine in a tablet or powdered form.
+- 1. Using, possessing, distributing, purchasing, or selling: - a. tobacco, nicotine, alcohol, and vapes - b.
+Any illegal drug, controlled substance, or cannabis (including marijuana, hashish or THC vaping juice). - c.
+Any anabolic steroid or performance-enhancing substance not administered under a physician's care and supervision. - d.
+Any prescription drug when not prescribed for the student by a licensed health care provider or when not used in the manner prescribed. - e.
+Any inhalant, regardless of whether it contains an illegal drug or controlled substance: (a) that a student believes is, or represents to be capable of, causing intoxication, hallucination, excitement, or dulling of the brain or nervous system; or (b) about which the student engaged in behavior that would lead a reasonable person to believe that the student intended the inhalant to cause intoxication, hallucination, excitement, or dulling of the brain or nervous system. - f.
+"Look-alike" or counterfeit drugs, including a substance not containing an illegal drug or controlled substance, but one: (a) that a student believes to be, or represents to be, an illegal drug or controlled substance; or (b) about which a student engaged in behavior that would lead a reasonable person to believe that the student expressly or impliedly represented to be an illegal drug or controlled substance.